MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/security/defender/prerequisites.md

 - Windows 10 Enterprise E5 of A5
 - Enterprise Mobility + Security (EMS) E5 of A5
 - Office 365 E5 of A5
-- Microsoft Defender for Endpoint
+- Microsoft Defender voor Eindpunt
 - Microsoft Defender for Identity
 - Microsoft Cloud App Security
 - Defender voor Office 365 (abonnement 2)